-Selling Schedule III, IV, and V drugs is category C felony.
+Selling Schedule III, IV, and V drugs is a category C felony.
 For the first offense, you will have to go under penalties as stated in NRS 193.130.
 A second offense, on the other hand, includes a prison term that is not exceeding two years and not more than 10 years with fines that amount to $15,000.
 A third offense adds numbers to the sentences, making the prison time three to 15 years and the fine $20,000.

 Possession or Usage of Controlled Substances

-As specified by Nevada drug laws, it is a crime to have drugs or any other controlled substances in your possession without prescription.
+As specified by Nevada drug laws, it is a crime to have drugs or any other controlled substances in your possession without a prescription.
 According to NRS 193.130, a person is guilty of possession if they “knowingly or intentionally possess a controlled substance, unless the substance was obtained directly from, or pursuant to, a prescription or order of a physician…”

 Possession can also be classified into three types and each comes with a particular set of implications.
 First is the Actual Possession where police officers actually find drugs or controlled substances on you.
-For example is hiding them in the pocket or strapping them in any part of your body.
-Next is constructive possession where the drugs is not found on you but in one of the locations that you own or have control of.
+For example, hiding them in the pocket or strapping them in any part of your body.
+Next is constructive possession where the drugs are not found on you but in one of the locations that you own or have control of.
 Say, a police officer discovered drugs in the trunk of your car.
 You can deny it is not yours but with it being seen in one of your properties puts you in a tight spot.
-Another one is joint possession where two or more people have shared control of a place or a property where the drugs or controlled substances was found.
-Even if you do not use yourself, having it on a medicine cabinet that you and your loved one uses makes you an offender of the law.
+Another one is joint possession where two or more people have shared control of a place or a property where the drugs or controlled substances were found.
+Even if you do not use yourself, having it on a medicine cabinet that you and your loved one use makes you an offender of the law.
 Possession of a controlled substance with intent to distribute is also a crime, you can read more about it here.